 Standout songs are Which Will with its rippling guitars, or the sexy Fading Lines – while on Perpetuum Mobile, De Graaf cranks up the breathy vocals and gives the song a smoky, wistful 60s French pop song feel.
 De Graaf’s vocals are laid back in the mix, a seductive and tender layer woven into the fabric of the song.
 And it’s that juxtaposition, that mix of urgency and jitteryness against her soothing vocals that gives Amber Arcades their heartbeat.

 I managed to catch them again at The Finsbury in north London two weeks ago.
-I haven’t visited the north London pub for a while so it was a pleasant surprise to see The Finsbury’s improvements to their live music room where for the lowly price of £5.50 we saw three highly proficient bands (including the riveting Sonic Youth-flavoured grungy guitar band Drahla who I’ll be hoping to catch again).
+I haven’t visited this pub venue for a while so it was a pleasant surprise to see their improvements to their live music space, where for only £5.50 we saw three highly proficient bands (including the riveting Sonic Youth-flavoured grungy guitar band Drahla who I hope to catch again).

 Amber Arcades are playing several European festivals, including Sea Change, Totnes.